vidalab/vidalab.github.io/source/_posts/2014-12-20-d3-dot-js-document-template-and-github-integration.markdown

 https://github.com/dnprock/document_template

-You can import your GitHub repository into vida.io:
+You can quickly import your GitHub repository into vida.io:

 1. Login to vida.io
 2. Select D3 Documents